 For a sports analogy, Tiger Woods has a putting coach and swing coach that helps him improve as an individual in very specific parts of his game.

-Remote sales coaching sessions are not status meetings
+Remote video coaching sessions are not status meetings

 This isn’t the time to play Monday morning quarterback and second-guess the work that has come before the meeting as we’ve observed so many times.